LostBeard/SpawnDev.BlazorJS/README.md

 Now used extensively throughout the JSObject collection, JSEventCallback allows a clean .Net style way to add and remove .Net callbacks for Javascript events.

 With JSEventCallback the operands += and -= can be used to attach and detach .Net callbacks to Javascript events.
-All reference handling is handled automatically when events are added and removed.
+All reference handling is done automatically when events are added and removed.

 Example taken from the Window JSObject class which inherits from EventTarget.
 ```cs